blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/FakeNet-NG.md

 ---

-## Step 6: Look at captures / logs
+## Step 6: Look at Captures / Logs

 Stop FakeNet-NG by going to **terminal 1** and pressing: